 When you walk in, you are immediately met with a dessert-making station.
 Cakes and ice cream are sourced from local bakeries and dairy producers.
 As you wait, you stare at the display case.
 We grabbed a menu to browse.
 We knew very shortly after that we were skipping over an appetizer to save room for something called “The Titanic”.
 But more on that later.
 Maggie McFly’s is actually all about being unique.
 Ingredients are local and natural.
 They even have a special deal with Mount Gay Rum and Jefferson’s Bourbon to create their own blend of spirits for their cocktails.
 You don’t see that every day.

 The menu is gigantic.
 Page after page of cocktails, beer, and wine.
 Then appetizers and snacks.
 Then entrees.
 Then dessert.
 It will take you a while to read through everything.
 Luckily, what I wanted was on the first page.
 For Lobsterfest, they offered a whole Main lobster for $18.99 (which is a phenomenal price anywhere) and a lobster roll for $16.99.
 I never had one of those, though I have seen my share on TV.
 So I went with that.
-Meanwhile, Will had the bacon and eggs burger but swapped in a homemade veggie burger instead.
+My friend had the bacon and eggs burger but swapped in a homemade veggie burger instead.
 The waitress remarked that they are very good.
 Before the meals, she brought out complimentary breadsticks.

 When my lobster roll arrived, I thought it was on the small side.
 But after I took a bite, I was satisfied.
 This was exactly what I was looking for.
 Lobster.
 On a buttered roll.
 Melted butter on the side.
 Done.
 No mayo, no accouterments.
 Why mess with a good thing?
 The more I thought about it, the more I realized I would rather pay what I did for a small one than the usual $30 or so it costs for the ones we see on television.
 The lobster meat was succulent and sweet, and the roll was packed to the point where the lobster was falling out.
 Perfectly cooked and left me wanting more.
 I drizzled some butter over it and left the rest for dipping.
 Such a luxurious sandwich.

 On the side, the fries were thin and crisp, and the cole slaw had a nice tang.
-Will could not be happier with his burger.
+He could not be happier with his burger.
 I took a bite and thought it was great, but only because it was a veggie burger substitute.
 Had it been real meat, combined with the bacon and eggs, it would have been packed with protein and grease.
 But the veggie patty was light, and seasoned to the point where you forget what you are eating.
 The pretzel roll it was served on was delightfully soft and salty.
 An A+ experience all around.

 As for drinks, I started with an Eagle Rare Bourbon neat.
 It was adequately priced at $7.50 and served in a snifter.
-After seeing Will’s French 75 martini (Foggy Harbor Gin, Wild Moon Lavender, Prosecco, lemon juice, and ginger) I decided to switch over.
+After seeing his French 75 martini (Foggy Harbor Gin, Wild Moon Lavender, Prosecco, lemon juice, and ginger) I decided to switch over.
 He thought it was a good, strong drink.
 Deceptively sweet.
 My next was a Hendricks Gin martini straight up, while he went with another house concoction called the “Bees Knees” (Litchfield Gin, lemon juice, Hannan Honey Syrup, and Wild Moon Lavender).
 Both of his were $10, which is the going rate in New Jersey, while mine was $13.
 I could not really complain, because we enjoyed all that we had.

 I shall cap it off with dessert.
 Ah, The Titanic: two chocolate lava cakes, four scoops each of chocolate and vanilla ice cream from SoCo Creamery, chocolate chips, M & M’s, walnuts, peanut butter cups, chocolate syrup, caramel, and whipped cream.
 Oh, and don’t forget the gummy worms.
 Really, what can I even say about this?
 Just look at the picture.